For Authors

 We encourage authors to share the final version of articles published in our journal to other data platforms, but only if it is noted that it has been published in this journal.

-Authors who wish to publish their work in Research on World Agricultural Economy are required to pay an Article Processing Charge (APC) to cover publication costs.
+Authors who wish to publish their work in Clean Energy Technologies are required to pay an Article Processing Charge (APC) to cover publication costs.
 The APC will be requested after the article has undergone peer review and has been accepted for publication.
 There are no submission charges or any surcharges based on the length of the article, figures, or supplementary data.

 Article Processing Charges (APC): $300 USD